 Even with infrastructure at the top of state and federal government agendas, it appears that it can’t be built fast enough to cope with our skyrocketing population.

 And in the years ahead, living closer to work or employment nodes with make property in those areas much more valuable, too.

 SO WHAT WILL BE YOUR NEXT STEP?

-Are you going to take advantage of the property markets in 2017 or are you going to get caught by the traps ahead?
+Are you going to take advantage of the opportunities in some of our property markets in 2020 or are you going to get caught by the traps ahead?